 Telephone: +34 932 65 65 03

-Nothing beats a good walk, in the crisp winter air of Barcelona.
-For a panoramic view of the city, often ventured by the runners of Barcelona, head to La Carretera de les Aigües.
-Take the Funicular de Vallvidrera one third of the way up, and walk the rest of the way – it is well worth the walk once you get to the top.
-Wrap up warm in a cosy coat, and have a good chat as you make your way to a spectacular viewpoint of the city.
+Nothing beats a good walk in the crisp, winter air of Barcelona.
+For a panoramic view of the city, often frequented by Barcelona’s running community, head to La Carretera de les Aigües.
+Take the Funicular de Vallvidrera one third of the way up, and walk the rest of the way.
+It is well worth the walk once you get to the top.
+Wrap up warm in a cosy coat, and have a good chat as you make your way to this spectacular viewpoint of the city.

 Trainers are recommended.